neurobrko/DevTools/README.md

 author: *Marek Paulík*

 > **DISCLAIMER:**\
-> Most of this scripts are make-dos with some caviates and are not working 100% without error.
+> Most of these scripts are makeshift with some caveats and are not working 100% without error.
 They were mostly made in a rush and are constantly improved...

 **Best way to utilize these scripts is to make some useful aliases on your local system.**